cellebrite-labs/LabSync/README.md

 expected to be the MD5 hash of the `libwhatever` binary.
 This will cause LabSync to sync features (e.g. names, prototypes) related to EAs whose segment name starts with `<seg_prefix>` to `<idb_id>.yaml` instead of the main YAML file.

+Because the library may be loaded to different EAs in different IDBs, the EAs in the library YAML will be relative to the start EA of the first matching segment.
+If needed, you can override the base EA by providing a `base_ea` argument to `map_segments_to_idb_id`.

 ## Known issues